neuro4ml/neuro4ml.github.io/Week_8/3-Sensing_and_applications.md

 \end{gather}
 ```

 Event cameras are one solution to this problem.
-They noted that most pixels don’t change very much in a scene from frame to frame.
-That’s also the basis of video compression algorithms.
+They noted that most pixels don't change very much in a scene from frame to frame.
+That's also the basis of video compression algorithms.
 Event cameras take this to the level of sensing.
 They only transmit an event $(x,y,p)$ when the underlying pixel $(x,y)$ changes luminosity with sign $p$.

 These images are from the dynamic vision sensor gesture dataset, and give you an idea of what the output of these cameras looks like.